Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-certificates/README.md

 ### Update an existing Certificate

-Update an existing Certificate by calling `updateCertificate`.
+Update an existing Certificate by calling `updateCertificateProperties`.
 ```Java
 // Get the certificate to update.
 Certificate certificate = certificateClient.getCertificateWithPolicy("certificateName");